bgamari/ghc-wiki-import/commentary.md

 - The Runtime System

   - [GarbageCollectorNotes](garbage-collector-notes) Notes about GHC's existing single threaded garbage collector and development of a parallel GC.
+  - [GMPMemoryManagement](gmp-memory-management) Describes how the garbage collector cooperates with GMP for Integer.
   - [SemiTagging](semi-tagging): Describes how the semi-tagging optimisation will be implemented.
   - [PAPI](papi): Measurement of program performance usign CPU events (cache misses, branch mispredictions).